jzxr/jzxr.github.io/README.md

 ## 3.1 Reddit - Piechart

-This body content is to plot a piechart for Reddit
+This function is to plot a piechart for Reddit

 ---

 ### 3.1.1 Reddit - import libraries

 ---
-This body content is to import libraries required and specify file path
+This function is to import libraries required and specify file path

 ---